 The result in \cite{park2020optimal} derives the optimal control analytically for a particular optimal charging problem with a linear constraint and shows that the resulting input is bang-ride.
-However, Ref.\ \cite{park2020optimal} does not provide a general theory for a wide class of control problems.
-Ref.\ \cite{taghavian2023selector} addresses the second question and observes that the monotonicity of the system, objective, and constraints play important roles.
-Particularly, if the system is monotonic \cite{angeli2003monotone}, i.e., a larger input leads to a larger state, and if an objective is minimized and is monotonically decreasing in the state, a maximum input is optimal when there is only the input bound.
+However, \cite{park2020optimal} does not provide a general theory for a wide class of control problems.
+Ref. \cite{taghavian2023selector} addresses the second question and observes that the monotonicity of the system, the objective, and the constraints play important roles.
+In particular, if the system is monotonic \cite{angeli2003monotone}, that is, a larger input leads to a larger state, and if an objective is minimized and is monotonically decreasing in the state, a maximum input is optimal when there is only the input bound.
 However, the effect of general constraints is more difficult to capture.
-The result in \cite{taghavian2023selector} shows that the maximum input remains optimal if the nonlinear constraints are increasing in the input and decreasing in the state, i.e., applying larger state and input does not violate the constraints.
+The result in \cite{taghavian2023selector} shows that the maximum input remains optimal if the nonlinear constraints are increasing in the input and decreasing in the state, that is, applying larger state and input does not violate the constraints.
 However, our first question related to general bang-ride control is not considered in \cite{taghavian2023selector}, and many practical constraints are not decreasing in the state.
-Finally, Ref.\ \cite{drummond2023constrained} also studies the bang-ride control and observes the importance of the monotonicity of the system in the battery charging problems.
+Finally, \cite{drummond2023constrained} also studies bang-ride control and observes the importance of the monotonicity of the system in battery charging problems.

-\textit{Contribution:} We address all three theoretical questions in this work.
-To obtain bang-ride control, we show that, in addition to the classical condition on local controllability of the system considered also in bang-bang control, the regularity of switchings of state constraints is also important.
-Particularly, a sufficient condition is to have an input discontinuity when a new state constraint becomes active.
-Such input discontinuity is indeed observed in the application \cite{park2020optimal}, e.g., where the optimal current jumps when a state constraint is activated.
-The above result is derived by exploiting the classical regularity conditions in optimal control theory \cite{seierstad1986optimal}.
-This result generalizes \cite{benthack1997feedback,palanki1993synthesis} by including both mixed constraints and state constraints.
+\textit{Contribution:} We focus on the three theoretical questions described above and demonstrate that PMP provides a unified framework for their analysis.
+To achieve bang-ride optimal control, while classical results show it is closely connected to nonlinear controllability \cite{benthack1997feedback,srinivasan2003dynamic}, we incorporate more general constraints and formalize the associated regularity condition on constraint switching, by exploiting classical regularity conditions in optimal control theory \cite{seierstad1986optimal}.
+In particular, the regularity condition requires an input discontinuity when a new state constraint becomes active, which is indeed observed in the application \cite{park2020optimal}, e.g., where the optimal current jumps when a state constraint is activated.